Using FMLA for Rehab: Your Job is Protected

 Here’s what FMLA covers:

-- 12 Weeks of Leave: For childbirth, adoption, caring for a seriously ill family member, or your own serious health issues.
+- 12 Weeks of Leave: For childbirth, adoption, caring for a seriously ill family member, or your own serious health issues, such as injuries, chronic health conditions, recovery from surgery, mental health treatment, and drug or alcohol rehab.

 While your job and health benefits are protected, note that FMLA is unpaid, and your employer may assign you a similar position upon your return instead of your original role.